ChengchenZhao/MethylTransition/README.md

 ParameterEstimation(original_methyl, terminal_methyl, iter = 1, cell_cycle = 2)
 ```

-If this function was not successful to estimated the function, you may try more iterations with different initial guesses(increasing the parameter "iter").
+If this function was not successful to estimated the function, you may try more iterations with different initial guesses (by increasing the parameter "iter").
 ```R
 ParameterEstimation(original_methyl, terminal_methyl, iter = 50, cell_cycle = 2)
 ```